BrianButterly/programming-univbasics-3-conclusion/README.md

 In the "Programming as Conversation" series we've been building up:

-* _From_ ordinary life experience to learning about about simple values and simple expressions (Part 1)
+* _From_ ordinary life experience to learning about simple values and simple expressions (Part 1)
 * _to_ wrapping the previous skills in REPETITION or SELECTION (Part 2)
 * _to_ bundling the previous skills into methods (Part 3)